Description

 – JavaScript execution

-- Custom
+– Custom wkhtmltopdf options (CLI flags)

 📦 Installation

-As an n8n community node (npm)
+As an n8n community node (pnpm)

 From your n8n installation directory: